Future-proofing workflows with Canon's PTZ cameras

 The CR-N700, CR-N500, CR-N300, CR-N100 and CR-X300 support RTMP/RTMPS (Real-Time Messaging Protocol and Real-Time Messaging Protocol Secure).
 This protocol enables content to be shared directly to platforms such as YouTube, making it incredibly easy to livestream.

-Support for FreeD and SRT comes as standard with the CR-N700, and it's available for the CR-N500 and CR-N300 via a firmware update.
+Support for FreeD and SRT comes as standard with the CR-N700, and it's available for the CR-N500, CR-N300 and CR-X300 via a firmware update.
 The CR-N100 is also supplied with built-in support for SRT.

-"We're well aware that most setups consist of more than just a camera nowadays," says Matthew.
+"The majority of setups consist of more than just a camera nowadays," says Canon Europe Product Manager Matthew Koshy.
 "Canon is dedicated to delivering imaging products to not only fit within established workflows, but also create new imaging ecosystems."

-A system diagram showing how the Canon CR-N300 can be configured to livestream a remote meeting.
+A diagram showing the configuration for a system using the Canon CR-N300 PTZ camera for a remote meeting.

 Webcam Driver is a free software2 download for Windows.
-Once installed, it will automatically detect a CR-N300, CR-N500 or CR-X300 PTZ camera that's on the same network as your computer and allow it to be used as a high-quality 4K webcam for video conferencing and streaming.
+Once installed, it will automatically detect a CR-N700, CR-N500, CR-N300, CR-N100 or CR-X300 PTZ camera that's on the same network as your computer and allow it to be used as a high-quality 4K webcam for video conferencing and streaming.

-With Canon's Webcam Driver software installed on a Windows PC, it's possible to put the CR-N500, CR-N300 or CR-X300 to work as a remote camera for video conferencing or livestreaming.
-The driver enables the Canon PTZ cameras to be automatically detected on a network, with up to five cameras able to be registered with different names, video formats and output resolutions.
+With Canon's Webcam Driver software installed on a Windows PC, it's possible to put the CR-N700, CR-N500, CR-N300, CR-N100 and CR-X300 to work as a remote camera for video conferencing or livestreaming.
+Up to five cameras can be registered with different names, video formats and output resolutions.

 "It makes for a seamless setup and allows your meetings and streams to get up and running quickly," says Matthew.